atendra12/Sentiment-Analysis/README.md

 2) Traditional bag of word model with Tf-idf
 3) State of art deep learning models (Doc2Vec)

 After Implementing all the above techniques on IMDb movie reviews, One can find that Doc2Vec models are really working well for sentmiment Analysis.
-We have acheived 92% accuracy on test data.
+I've acheived 92% accuracy on test data.